Preventing Ice Damage with Ice Damming

 To keep the attic a cold zone, it should be properly sealed off from the rest of the home with a vapour barrier and a minimum of 12 to 15 inches of blown-in insulation.
 (Vapour barrier helps stop drafts and moisture from getting into places it shouldn’t.)
 It’s also important to make sure your vapour barrier is properly sealed with Tuck tape.

-If any part of this system doesn’t work the way it should, problems such as heat loss, ice damming and even mould will occur.
+If any part of this system doesn’t work the way it should, problems such as heat loss, ice damming and even mold will occur.

 Then make sure there’s enough ventilation, with fresh air coming in through the soffits and going out through the venting on the roof.